 For patients with GI carcinoid tumors in the stomach and MEN1 syndrome, treatment may also include:

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with localized gastrointestinal carcinoid tumor and regional gastrointestinal carcinoid tumor.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with localized gastrointestinal carcinoid tumor and regional gastrointestinal carcinoid tumor.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
-General information about clinical trials is available from the NCI Web site.
+Talk with your doctor about clinical trials that may be right for you.
+General information about clinical trials is available from the NCI website.

 Carcinoid Tumors in the Small Intestine